grim-hitman0XX/dp-lora/README.md

 </p>

 **The key finding: FFA and vanilla show opposite rank-scaling behavior under DP.**
-All of the below findings are preliminary and will need to be verified with different datasets like MNLI and QNLI.

 - **FFA scales strongly with rank:** 85.55% at rank=2 to 91.63% at rank=16 (+6.08%).
 Higher rank gives more expressive capacity through the frozen random projection.
 - **Vanilla is flat/declining with rank:** 90.14% at rank=2 to 89.33% at rank=16 (-0.81%).
 More parameters = more noise dimensions, and the extra capacity doesn't compensate.